• Skip to primary navigation

 Instructions

-• Over medium heat, into a medium frying pan, cook the bacon until crispy.
-Remove the pieces of bacon from the pan and reserve.
-Keep the fat.
+• In a medium frying pan over medium heat, cook the bacon until crispy.
+Remove the bacon and set it aside, reserving the fat.

-• Add the black beans, water and cayenne pepper.
-Bring to a simmer for over 10 minutes, stirring occasionally.
-Add salt and black pepper.
+• Add the black beans, water, and cayenne pepper.
+Bring to a simmer and cook for 10 minutes, stirring occasionally.
+Season with salt and black pepper.

-• Return the soup to medium heat.
-Add the cooked smoked sausage and bring the soup to a simmer for over 5 minutes.
-Adjust with salt and pepper.
+• Return the blended soup to medium heat, stir in the cooked smoked sausage, and let it simmer for 5 more minutes.
+Adjust seasoning with salt and black pepper.

-• Serve it garnished with sliced green onions and crispy bacon.
+• Serve hot, garnished with sliced green onions and crispy bacon.
+Enjoy!

 Nutrition